 Florence Mead

-The Life Summary of Florence
+Brief Life History of Florence

 When Florence Mead was born about 1853, in Ingham, Michigan, United States, her father, William S Mead, was 50 and her mother, Susan T. Leach, was 38.
 She married Albert Henry Hosmer on 24 November 1875, in Jackson, Michigan, United States.
 They were the parents of at least 1 son and 3 daughters.
-She lived in Spring Arbor, Jackson, Michigan, United States for about 20 years and Washburn, Bayfield, Wisconsin, United States in 1900.
+She lived in Spring Arbor, Spring Arbor Township, Jackson, Michigan, United States for about 20 years and Washburn, Bayfield, Wisconsin, United States in 1900.
 She died in 1920, in Ashland, Wisconsin, United States, at the age of 68, and was buried in Mount Hope Cemetery, Glidden, Ashland, Wisconsin, United States.

 Photos and Memories (0)